Transfer of credits for communication and language studies

 • A degree completed in the language in question at an institution of higher education abroad (e.g., a bachelor’s degree completed in English)

-• Language studies completed at the Open University or summer university in accordance with university degree requirements
+• Equivalent foreign language studies completed at the Open University or summer university in accordance with university degree requirements

 NB!
 No application need be submitted for the registration of language studies completed at the University of Helsinki Open University or the Helsinki Summer University in accordance with University of Helsinki degree requirements.